sherryysj/OrderBrowser/README.md

 ## Backend setup

+run below code in command line at Backend folder

-### running server
+### Running server

 ```
 go run server.go
 ```

-## Frontend
+## Frontend setup

+run below code in command line at Fackend folder

+### Install App

-### Install (for first time running this project on your computer)
+for first time running this project on your computer

 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Run frontend app server

 ```
 npm run serve
 ```

-### Drawbacks
+## What can be improved ( at this weekend )

-1. I use a function to auto-insert data from different files, it is hard to configue which data are numbers and which are stings, this causes data inserted into MongoDB are all strings, I am still trying to find a way to convert data to proper type without checking the each data file and write different code to convert data type for them
+1. I use a function to auto-insert data from different files, so it is hard to configue which data are numbers and which are stings, this causes data inserted into MongoDB are all strings, I am still trying to find a way to convert data to proper type without checking the each data file and write different code to convert data type for them

 2. PostgresSQL data insert code (Line 74 to 104 in Backend/src/DataManager.go) should be improved to make it more efficiency

+3. SQL query string (Line 102 to 132 in Backend/server.go) could be put in a separate file and read in when needed

+4. Retrive data method in Backend/server.go could put in a seperate dababase manager file for a better quality of code management

+5. A loading data message can be add to the page when data is loading